ymochi/How-to-deploy-existing-Data-file-in-WebSQL/README.md

 *We can retrieve data from other DB servers, but we often need data from local files)

 <p>
-Here is one answer to deploy existing data in hybrid application (WebSQL ver) without using DB server.
+Here is one solution to deploy existing data in hybrid application (WebSQL ver) without using DB server.
 </p>
 <p>